What is HIV AIDS?

 - Significant weight loss

-As a rule, after the underlying manifestations vanish, there won’t be any further symptoms for a long time.
+after the underlying manifestations vanish, there won’t be any further symptoms for a long time.
 The patient is apparently healthy and has no symptoms.

 During this time, the infection advances and destroys the immune system.
 Without antiretroviral drugs, this virus keeps on replicating and depleting the immune system for an average of 10 years.